 States and localities may want to know how many tests would be needed and how long surge testing efforts would need to be maintained if a surge in cases were detected.
 To investigate these questions, simulations were run to estimate how quickly an outbreak can be controlled using different strategies on when the "surge" starts, what volume of tests is distributed, and how well the tests perform.
-Figure 2 provides four example scenarios for community-based surge testing.
+Figure 3 provides four example scenarios for community-based surge testing.
 The simulations showed that in general, surge testing that targets screening at least 25 percent of the population per day can bring an outbreak under control in less than a month, assuming that individuals who test positive are able to isolate effectively.
 Education, communication, and outreach in combination with easy access to testing would likely be required in order to reach enough of the population.
 Such communication campaigns could also emphasize the importance of other mitigation measures to slow the spread of infection in the community, thereby reducing the amount of time needed to bring an outbreak under control through surge testing.
 In addition, these simulations assume that individuals isolate immediately.
-Many individuals will require additional supports in order to do so (discussed further in Figure 2).
+Many individuals will require additional supports in order to do so.
 Simulations also showed that early and strong action with surge testing is the most effective, and ultimately uses fewer tests while also avoiding infections, when compared with a weaker or later response.
 In addition, rapid antigen tests were preferable over PCR tests if it took 2 or more days to report back results.
 For the full results from the simulations and an explanation of methodology, see Appendix A.

-FIGURE 2: Simulated results of community-based surge testing programs the outbreak to become under control more quickly.
+FIGURE 3: Simulated results of community-based surge testing programs